 You will be asked to provide your National Insurance number when applying, to prove your identity.

 There are limits to how many people a voter can act as a proxy for.
 This means you can only act as a proxy for two people living in the UK.
-If you act as a proxy for people living overseas, you can act as proxy for up to four people but only two of these can be based in the UK
+If you act as a proxy for people living overseas, you can act as proxy for up to four people but only two of these can be based in the UK.

 The changes do not apply to Senedd and local council elections in Wales.
 For these elections you will still need to complete a paper application form.